Evolution of cells: Sexual reproduction

 The evolution of sexual reproduction may be a primordial and fundamental characteristic of eukaryotes, including single cell eukaryotes.
 Based on a phylogenetic analysis, Dacks and Roger proposed that facultative sex was present in the common ancestor of all eukaryotes.
 Hofstatter and Lehr reviewed evidence supporting the hypothesis that all eukaryotes can be regarded as sexual, unless proven otherwise.

 Sexual reproduction may have arisen in early protocells with RNA genomes (RNA world).
 Initially, each protocell would likely have contained one RNA genome (rather than multiple) since this maximizes the growth rate.
 However, the occurrence of damages to the RNA which block RNA replication or interfere with ribozyme function would make it advantageous to fuse periodically with another protocell to restore reproductive ability.
 This early, simple form of genetic recovery is similar to that occurring in extant segmented single-stranded RNA viruses (see influenza A virus).

 As duplex DNA became the predominant form of the genetic material, the mechanism of genetic recovery evolved into the more complex process of meiotic recombination, found today in most species.
 It thus appears likely that sexual reproduction arose early in the evolution of cells and has had a continuous evolutionary history.

+Horizontal gene transfer

+Horizontal gene transfer (HGT) is the movement of genetic information between different organisms of the same species mainly being bacteria.
+This is not the movement of genetic information between a parent and their offspring but by other factors.
+In contrast to how animals reproduce and evolve from sexual reproduction, bacteria evolve by sharing DNA with other bacteria or their environment.

+There are three common mechanisms of transferring genetic material by HGT: